 Here’s the necessary equipment for setting up the computer network of your company:

 A modem, short for modulator-demodulator, is a hardware component of your network that helps your computer and other devices connect with the internet.
-The device converts digital information that computers recognize into analogue data, transmitted via cable.
+The device converts digital information that computers recognize into analog data, transmitted via cable.

 The modems you commonly encounter are likely to be cable modems that support the DOCSIS (Data Over Cable Services Interface Specification), which can be used to transmit data over the internet via coaxial and hybrid cables.
 You can receive cable internet, TV, digital phone line, and wire.